ni/arbitrary-session-management/README.md

     Register the service with the discovery service.

-    Host the server.

     When user ends the server:
       - Clean up any resources used by the service
       - Unregister the service from discovery
       - Stop the gRPC server gracefully and wait until it's fully terminated
     ```

-7. Registering with the Discovery Service is optional.
+    Registering with the Discovery Service is optional.
 If you use Discovery Service, clients can dynamically locate the server's port.
 Otherwise, the port number must be hardcoded in the client configuration.

     Optionally, you can provide a .serviceconfig file to configure your service details.
 This file can be used to supply configuration information when registering your service with the Discovery Service.